And there it is … on shelves as we speak.

 To be frank, it’s a strange feeling, walking into your local comic book store like you have countless times before, and seeing YOUR BOOK on the shelf along with the other new releases.
 A book you’ve been thinking and dreaming about for the last three and a half years; a book that, with its publication, finally gives me the right to call myself a comic book creator.
 At least I think it does — feel free to correct me if I’m wrong.So if you’ve been following my Mixtape antics, I’d appreciate you supporting the book and spreading the word about it.
 Mixtape has always been a comic book for people who don’t normally buy comic books.
 As I’ve said before, the characters in Mixtape don’t have super-powers.
 They don’t fight zombies or date vampires or have crazy adventures.
 The aim was to tell real stories about real people — people you or I could have known (or indeed may have known) in High School, no matter what your age is now, or what era you were a teen in.
 So far I’ve received some nice comments about the book on its FB page.
 One reader wrote “I felt like I was back in high school and I see my old friends in each character.”
 Another said “It more than lived up to the expectations.
 Memories have been kickstarted after reading issue one and I am currently playing 7″s on my floor from the 90’s.”
 That was really the goal with Mixtape.
 To tell stories that prompt them to do stuff like that — drag out the old 7″s, dust off the boom box and those old cassettes, switch from the morning news on the commute to music.
 To unlock those memories we all bury, and discover we’ve spent the past twenty years or so running away from our teen years, only to wonder why we ran so fast and so far.

-On a sidenote, I am talking with a couple local stores about doing a signing, and hope to do the same next month when I’m up in the Toronto area for work.
+On a sidenote, I am talking with a couple local stores about doing a signing.
 If anybody has any suggestions please message me here.